olab/xAPI-Spec/README.md

 # xAPI-Spec

+This Github repository contains portions of the xAPI Specification that relate to Medical Education.
+It is based on xAPI-Spec, as published by Advanced Distributed Learning.
+This repository arises from the efforts of the Learning Experience Working Group of Medbiquitous (http://groups.medbiq.org/medbiq/display/XIG/Learning+Experience+Group+Home)

-This Github repository contains the xAPI Specification. xAPI is a learning technologies interoperability specification that describes communication about learner activity and experiences between technologies.
+xAPI is a learning technologies interoperability specification that describes communication about learner activity and experiences between technologies.
 The specification is divided into three documents: